Home > Use Cases > Backing up a VM

 The sample SessionToken will be: e65aedeb-a0e7-440c-8309-1cc0bcd920db

 To start a backup, the AltaroVirtualMachineRef is required.
 This way, the API can be instructed which configured VM to back up.
 The following POST method starts a backup operation on the VM.
-The response will contain a Success value, which states whether Altaro VM Backup managed to start the backup operation.
-When this is false, it means that something went wrong while the API was processing the request, but before sending it over to the Altaro Agent.
+The response will contain a Success value, which states whether VM Backup managed to start the backup operation.
+When this is false, it means that something went wrong while the API was processing the request, but before sending it over to the VM Backup Agent.
 When this occurs, it is generally due to an incorrect parameter, such as sending an AltaroVirtualMachineRef which does not exist.
-When the Success value is set to true, it does not mean that the operation is successful; it simply means that the operation could be processed by the API and could be successfully sent over to the Altaro Agent.
+When the Success value is set to true, it does not mean that the operation is successful; it simply means that the operation could be processed by the API and could be successfully sent over to the VM Backup Agent.

 Whenever any kind of instruction is initiated, another API call can be made to check the status of the operation.
 This API call can either return the status of all the operation which are currently running, or it can return the status for one particular operation.
 Any call which starts an operation returns an OperationGuid, which can be located in the Data object.
 For demonstrative purposes, let us assume that the above take backup call returns the following OperationGuid: